David Koch: Views

 Koch opposed several of President Barack Obama's policies.
-An article from the Weekly Standard, detailing the "left's obsession" with the Koch brothers, quotes Koch stating that Obama is "the most radical president we've ever had as a nation ... and has done more damage to the free enterprise system and long-term prosperity than any president we've ever had."
+An article from the Weekly Standard, detailing the "left's obsession" with the Koch brothers, quotes Koch stating that Obama is "the most radical president we've ever had as a nation ... and has done more damage to the free enterprise system and long-term prosperity than any president we've ever had".
 Koch said that Obama's father's economic socialism, practiced in Kenya, explains why Obama has "sort of antibusiness and anti-free enterprise" influences.
-Koch said that Obama is "scary", a "hardcore socialist" who is "marvelous at pretending to be something other than that."
+Koch said that Obama is "scary", a "hardcore socialist" who is "marvelous at pretending to be something other than that".
 Koch contributed almost entirely to Republican candidates in 2012.

 Advocacy

 Koch donated funds to various advocacy groups.
 In 1984, he founded Citizens for a Sound Economy (CSE).
-He served as its Chairman of the board of directors and donated funds to it.
+He served as its chairman of the board of directors and donated funds to it.
 Richard H. Fink served as its first president.
 Koch was the chairman of the board and gave initial funding to the Americans for Prosperity Foundation and to a related advocacy organization, Americans for Prosperity.
 A Koch Industries spokesperson issued a press release stating "No funding has been provided by Koch companies, the Koch foundations, or Charles Koch or David Koch specifically to support the tea parties."
 Koch was the top initial funder of the Americans for Prosperity Foundation at $850,000.
 Koch said that he sympathized with the Tea Party movement, but denied directly supporting it, having stated that: "I've never been to a tea party event.
 No one representing the tea party has ever even approached me."

 Koch sat on the board of the libertarian Cato Institute and Reason Foundation and donated to both organizations.
 The Koch brothers have been involved in blocking regulations and legislation to confront climate change since 1991, when the Cato Institute held the "Global Environmental Crisis: Science or Politics?"
+According to NPR, the Koch brothers gave "over $145 million to climate-change denying think tanks and advocacy groups between 1997 and 2018."

 In August 2010, Jane Mayer wrote an article in The New Yorker on the political spending of David and Charles Koch.
 It stated: "As their fortunes grew, Charles and David Koch became the primary underwriters of hard-line libertarian politics in America."
-An opinion piece by journalist Yasha Levine in The New York Observer said Mayer's article had failed to mention that the Kochs' "free market philanthropy belies the immense profit they have made from corporate welfare."
+An opinion piece by journalist Yasha Levine in The New York Observer said Mayer's article had failed to mention that the Kochs' "free market philanthropy belies the immense profit they have made from corporate welfare".

-In 2011, 2014, and 2015 Time magazine included Charles and David Koch among the Time 100 of the year, for their involvement in supporting the Tea Party movement and the criticism they received from liberals.
+In 2011, 2014, and 2015 Time magazine included Charles and David Koch among the Time 100 of the year, for their involvement in supporting the Tea Party movement and the criticism they received.